Updated August 14th, 2021 by Travel the Greek Way

 They say that you love or hate a place depends on the people you meet in the place.

-Greek people are, generally speaking, (still) kind, hospitable, always ready for going out and being in festive mood and generous, especially in the countryside.
+Greek people are, generally speaking, (still) kind, hospitable, always ready for going out and being in a festive mood and generous, especially in the countryside.
 The Greek word Philoxenia literally means, “love of foreigners”.